privacyidea/privacyidea/READ_BEFORE_UPDATE.md

 # Update Notes

+## Update from 3.3 to 3.4

+* Policies can now contain the privacyIDEA node as condition.

+  Be sure to run the schema updates in you pip installation.
+  Ubuntu or CentOS installations will run the schema update automatically.

+* The SMS Gateway database tables have been enhanced with an additional constraint on the type of the options.

+  The data in the column "Type" of the database table "smsgatewayoption" will be migrated by the schema update script.
+  If you are using SMS Gateways, check your gateway configurtion after the update.

 ## Update from 3.2 to 3.3

 * Admin policies now do have a destinct admin username field.